Table of Contents

-Why Is Texting and Driving Now a Primary Offense?
+Why Is Texting while Driving Now a Primary Offense?

 Florida Statute section 316.305 is also known as the Wireless Communications While Driving Law.
 Its purpose is to reduce distracted driving and create a safer environment for all motorists on the roadways.
 In addition to prohibiting texting by all drivers as a primary offense, Florida’s law also bans the use of any handheld wireless communication devices in designated school crossings, school zones, or a road work zone.
 An exception is made for emergency hands-free uses that remain legal.
 Drivers are still permitted to use phones and devices for Maps / GPS navigation, making phone calls, and reading emergency messages, such as weather alerts.